sejungkwak/drawing-app/README.md

 - Challenge from Brad Traversy & Florin Pop on Udemy '50 Projects in 50 Days'

 #### Takeaways from the instructor

+1. HTML

+- no container
+- span instead of input:number

+2. CSS

+3. JavaScript

+- function for creatting circle and line shape first, and apply to mouse event
+- mousedown, mouseup, mousemove event listener